 Nita Stevens has a bachelors degree in business administration and enjoyed a career in accounting and marketing in the banking industry.
 She added a certificate in medical billing and coding from Bellingham technical College.
 All combined she has over 20 years of experience in banking, clerical, and office management and plays a pivotal role in ensuring everything runs smoothly.

 Counselor - CDPT

-Max is the newest member of the Belair team, joining the staff in April of 2018.
+Max is one of the newer members of the Belair team, joining the staff in April of 2018.
 He is currently pursuing his Chemical Dependency credentialing at Skagit Valley College and is scheduled to graduate next year.
 He is focusing on strengthening his understanding of Cognitive Behavioral Therapy, Mindfulness-Based Cognitive Behavioral Therapy and Motivational Interviewing modalities as primary tools in facilitating positive change for his clients.
 His understanding of human behavior is informed by years of self-reflection, personal-growth, and a boundless curiosity of the mind.
 He brings keen insight and observational skills borne out of learning to navigate and map his own cognitive impulses—skills that have proven pivotal in achieving and maintaining his own mental wellness.
 His enthusiasm and dedication to use what he’s learned to help others is a welcome addition.

 Mark is the newest member of the Belair team, joining the staff in November of 2018.
 Mark has been delivering Substance Use Disorder Services as a CDP in the Bellingham area since 2006 and is a Western Washington Graduate.
 A deep conviction in the primacy of sovereignty and community in all matters of healing have evolved into a multi-disciplinary person-centered approach that includes Mindfulness-Based Cognitive Behavioral Therapy and Motivational Interviewing.